-The menubar is a premium navigation layer that provides global context across your documentation site.
-It can be positioned as a fixed bar at the top of the viewport or as a relative component above the page header.
+The menubar is a premium navigation layer.
+It provides global context across your site.
+Position it as a fixed bar at the viewport top or relatively above the page header.

 Configuration

-The menubar is configured within the layout section of your docmd.config.js.
+Configure the menubar in the layout section of your docmd.config.json.

 {